Visit Venice – it’s carnival time

 We crossed the stone bridge to see the cells.
 Their stark stone darkness, contrasts dramatically with the finery of the Doge’s palace.
 I guess that was the point.

 Visit Venice – the Correr museum

 Your entry ticket to the Doges palace is also valid for the Correr ‘corner’ museum which is on the opposite side of St Mark’s square.
 This is another fantastic museum, full of jaw dropping exhibits.
 Imperial rooms run in arcades around the south side San Marco’s square.
 Some rooms were designed specially for Napoleon, and their ornate decor is quite beautiful.
 Enormous orginal Murano glass chandeliers, which are hundreds of years old hang overhead.
 On another floor, extensive collections of precious renaissance art, sculpture and artifacts abound.
 It really is worth a look.
-We rounded off our visit with some pricey bellinis in the cafe.
-The museum cafe is housed in another part of the imperial palace.
+We rounded off our visit with some pricey Bellinis in the cafe.
+The rather elegant museum cafe is in another part of the imperial palace.
 It’s worth a stop though, as there is a stunning view of St Mark’s Basilica out of the window!